ColdFrontWI/Hornet_Cockpit/Arduino Code/Readme.md

 ## Next steps

-Having replaced the side console Bodnar boards with Arduinos, I'm considering replaceing some of the remaining front-panel controls with them, but this seems a very low priority, as functionally things are working quite well.
+Having replaced the side console Bodnar boards with Arduinos, I'm considering replacing some of the remaining front-panel controls with them, but this seems a very low priority, as functionally things are working quite well.